 INA Group companies use the received stakeholders’ feedback in identifying key strategic issues and focus on sustainability topics that are of the utmost importance to the company and its stakeholders.
 Answers, comments and suggestions gathered through consultation and dialogue with opinion makers and representatives of major interest groups are used as a valuable source of information for planning activities, revision of external communications and the preparation of sustainability reports.

 INA informs, advises, negotiates and proactively follows the expectations of its stakeholders in relation to the success of sustainability through a variety of channels of involvement, such as strategic cooperation, meetings, conferences, seminars, workshops, round tables, research and similar platforms.
-A detailed approach to communication with stakeholders can be found in INA’s annual report.

 |Level of involvement||Involvement methods|